 - Wear sturdy walking shoes or hiking boots.

-- If you've got a very young child, put him in a child carrier.
+- If you've got a very young child, put them in a child carrier.
 There are not many places you can navigate with a stroller.

 - Be sure to check the weather forecast before starting a hike.
 Storms can cause flash floods through canyons.